Hello, and welcome to my site. I'm Dave Gash, a Southern California-based technical publications

 I have now presented more than sixty different sessions at these and other conferences in the United States, Australia,

-New Zealand, England, Scotland, Wales, Ireland, Germany, Denmark, South Africa, and Poland,
+New Zealand, England, Scotland, Wales, Ireland, Germany, Denmark, South Africa, Poland, and Hungary,

 covering a broad range of technical writing subjects, techniques, and technologies, and continue to do so.